Intuitive Shape Editing in Latent Space: Abstract

 \section{Abstract}

-The use of autoencoders for shape generation and editing suffers from manipulations in latent space that may lead to unpredictable changes in the output shape.
-We present an autoencoder-based method that enables intuitive shape editing in latent space by disentangling latent sub-spaces to obtain control points on the surface and style variables that can be manipulated independently.
+The use of autoencoders for shape editing or generation through latent space manipulation suffers from unpredictable changes in the output shape.
+Our autoencoder-based method enables intuitive shape editing in latent space by disentangling latent sub-spaces into style variables and control points on the surface that can be manipulated independently.
 The key idea is adding a Lipschitz-type constraint to the loss function, i.e.\ bounding the change of the output shape proportionally to the change in latent space, leading to interpretable latent space representations.
-The control points on the surface can then be freely moved around, allowing for intuitive shape editing directly in latent space.\\ We evaluate our method by comparing it to state-of-the-art data-driven shape editing methods.
-Besides shape manipulation, we demonstrate the expressiveness of our control points by leveraging them for unsupervised part segmentation.
+The control points on the surface that are part of the latent code of an object can then be freely moved, allowing for intuitive shape editing directly in latent space.
+We evaluate our method by comparing to state-of-the-art data-driven shape editing methods.
+We further demonstrate the expressiveness of our learned latent space by leveraging it for unsupervised part segmentation.\\~\\ \textbf{Keywords} 3D, shape editing, latent disentanglement, style transfer, implicit functions, unsupervised part segmentation